codemaestroai/code-maestro-desktop/README.md

 - AI will analyze your entire project (scripts, assets, scenes)
 - Start building your game with full project context!

-## Latest Features (v1.0.15 - v1.0.17)

-#  Changelog
-##  🏗️ CHANGES
-### ✨ New Features
-Secure Local Indexing
-Added full secure local indexing.
-⚠️ Important: No files will ever be stored on the server, even temporarily.

-### Vector Search Tools
-Introduced new vector-based search tools for large repositories.

-### 🔄 Updates
-Agent Logic
-Improved agent logic for better accuracy and efficiency.

-User Projects
-All user projects previously stored on the server have been permanently deleted.
-When you log in to the application, you will now be prompted to add your project again.

-### 🎨 Improvements
-Agent UI
-Updated agent UI for easier reading and better usability.

-### Artifact Visualization
-Enhanced artifact visualization for improved clarity.

-### Bug Fixes
-Fixed multiple UI-related bugs to ensure a smoother experience.

-📝 Update Instructions
-After updating to this version:
-- Add your project again when prompted after launching the application.
-- Enjoy secure, local-only indexing with no server storage.
-- Explore the new vector search tools for large repositories.

 ## What CodeMaestro Can Do